FlameAlpha/dataframe-cpp/README.md

 dataframe class for c++ language
 - read from csv file
 - write into csv file
+- min max scaler and standard scaler for each column's data
 - append one row from std::vector<T> & remove row
 - insert one column from std::vector<T> & remove column
 - get a row of data  by index of the row